mjmaher987/mjmaher987/README.md

 # README.md
 ## Hi!
 This is MJ Maheronnaghsh!
-I am a computer engineering student at Sharif University of Technology.
+I am a computer engineering student at University of Toronto.
 I am interested in *machine learning, artificial intelligence, and deep learning*, and their applications in other fields or **interdisciplinaries**.